 - move to another EU country to work without a work permit;

 - enjoy equal treatment with nationals in access to employment, working conditions and all other social and tax advantages;

 - stay in the country even after employment has finished.

-To find out whether your professional qualifications will be recognised in Belgium, visit Europa - Qualifications for Employment.
+For certain professions, you may need your qualifications to be officially recognised before you begin work.
+To find out whether your professional qualifications will be recognised in Belgium, visit Europa or Enic-Naric.

 The average working week is 38 hours in length - approximately eight hours every day.
 Employers usually grant 20 days of paid annual leave, alongside ten public holidays.